-The choke algorithm is the peer selection strategy of BitTorrent.
+The choke algorithm is the peer selection strategy of Bit-Torrent.
 This strategy is based on the reciprocation of upload and download speeds.
-Several studies [5], [10], [13], [15] discussed the fairness issues of the choke algorithm.
+Several studies [5,10,13,15] discussed the fairness issues of the choke algorithm.
 In particular, they argued that the choke algorithm is unfair and favors free riders, i.e., peers that do not contribute.
-Solutions based on a bit level tit-for-tat have been proposed to give a higher level of fairness than the choke algorithm.
+Solutions based on a bit level tit-for-tat have been proposed to address the choke algorithm's fairness problem.

 In this paper, we perform an experimental evaluation of the piece and peer selection strategies as implemented in BitTorrent.
-Specifically, we have instrumented a client and run several experiments on torrents with different characteristics in order to evaluate the properties of the rarest first and choke algorithms.
-We do not pretend to have reached completeness, but to cover a large variety of today real cases.
+Specifically, we have instrumented a client and run extensive experiments on several torrents with different characteristics in order to evaluate the properties of the rarest first and choke algorithms.
+While we have not examined all possible cases, we argue that we have covered a representative set of today real torrents.

 Our main conclusions on real torrents are the following.

 - The rarest first algorithm guarantees a high diversity of the pieces.
-In particular, it prevents the apparition of rare pieces and of the last pieces problem. - We have found that torrents in a startup phase can have a poor piece diversity.
+In particular, it prevents the reappearance of rare pieces and of the last pieces problem. - We have found that torrents in a startup phase can have low piece diversity.
 The duration of this phase depends only on the upload capacity of the source of the content.
-In particular, the rarest first algorithm is not responsible of the poor piece diversity during this phase. - The fairness achieved with a bit level tit-for-tat strategy is not appropriate in the context of peer-to-peer file replication.
+In particular, the rarest first algorithm is not responsible for the low piece diversity during this phase. - The fairness achieved with a bit level tit-for-tat strategy is not appropriate in the context of peer-to-peer file replication.
 We have proposed two new fairness criteria in this context. - The choke algorithm is fair, fosters reciprocation, and is robust to free riders in its latest version.

-Our contribution is to go beyond the mere observation of the good performance of BitTorrent.
+Our contribution is to go beyond the mere confirmation of the good performance of BitTorrent.
 We provide new insights into the role of peer and piece selection for efficient peer-to-peer file replication.
 We show for the first time that on real torrents, the efficiency of the rarest first and choke algorithms do no justify their replacement by more complex solutions.
 Also, we identify, based on our observations, new area of improvements: the replication of the first pieces and the speed of delivery of the first copy of the content.
 Finally, we propose two new fairness criteria in the context of peer-to-peer file replication and we present for the first time results on the new version of the choke algorithm that fixes fundamental fairness issues.